Skip to main content

 Permissions

 The browser will ask for microphone permission on the first call.
-Users must grant access for the voice widget to work.
-If denied, the widget shows an error message.
+Users must grant access for the voice SDK to work.

 Audio Quality